aaam1t/MMSfx/README.md

 # MMSfx
-A graphics based system for managing supermaket memberships built with JavaFX
+A graphics based system for managing supermaket memberships, built with JavaFX

 ## About the Program
 This was an assignment I submitted for 48024 Applications Programming at UTS.
 The assignment explored object-oriented design principles, graphical user interfaces, and the model-view-controller architecture.
 Producing the program involved writing in Java, FXML, and CSS.